Jooho-Git/SNUSTAT-seminar/README.md

 # SNUSTAT-seminar

-This is a test repository for first year graduate student seminar in SNU
+This is a test repository for First Year Graduate Student Seminar in SNU